 How Is Brainspotting Different From EMDR?

-While brainspotting originated from EMDR, it is considered a separate practice.
+While brainspotting originated from eye movement desensitization and reprocessing therapy (EMDR), it is considered a separate practice.
 For both brainspotting and EMDR, the eye is used as the access point for trauma and difficult emotions.
-Brainspotting actually developed out of an EMDR session in 2003, when Dr. David Grand noticed his client’s trauma emerged when their eye position was fixed in a specific position.
-Curious, Dr. Grand looked for this pattern with other EMDR clients and found that each patient had a specific spot where they could fix their eyes and more easily access traumatic memories and emotions.1,2
+Dr. David Grand developed brainspotting during an EMDR session in which he noticed his client’s trauma emerged when their eye position was fixed in a specific position.
+Curious, Dr. Grand looked for this pattern with other EMDR clients and found that each patient had a spot where they could fix their eyes and more easily access traumatic memories and emotions.1,2

-Some of the key differences between brainspotting and EMDR are:2,3,5
+Some of the differences between brainspotting and EMDR include:2,3,5

 - Brainspotting involves keeping the eye in a fixed position to focus on one spot of the brain, while EMDR involves side-to-side eye movement to stimulate both sides of the brain